probot/probot/docs/deployment.md

 Glitch lets you host node applications for free and edit them directly in your browser.
 It’s great for experimentation and entirely sufficient for simple apps.

 1. [Create a new app on Glitch](https://glitch.com/edit/#!/new-project).
 2. Click on your app name on the top-right, press on advanced options and then on `Import from GitHub` (You will need to login with your GitHub account to enable that option).
-Enter the full repository name you want to import, e.g. for the [welcome bot](https://github.com/behaviorbot/new-issue-welcome) it would be `behaviorbot/new-issue-welcome`.
-The `new-issue-welcome` bot is a great template to get started with your own bot, too!
+Enter the full repository name you want to import, e.g. for the [welcome app](https://github.com/behaviorbot/new-issue-welcome) it would be `behaviorbot/new-issue-welcome`.
+The `new-issue-welcome` app is a great template to get started with your own app, too!
 3. Next open the `.env` file and replace its content with
    ```
    APP_ID=<your app id>